tsmit275/Tail-Tales-Rescue/README.md

 WHAT WE STILL NEED TO ACCOMPLISH
 Animals page
-gallery style tiles for all animals w/ link to individual pet page search/filter function
+gallery style cards for all animals w/ link to individual pet page search/filter function

 Pet page